-In connection with the offer by CEMEX, S.A. de C.V. ("CEMEX") to purchase for cash (the "Offer"), upon the terms and subject to the conditions set forth in the Revised Offer to Purchase, dated December 10, 2003 (the "Offer to Purchase"), and the related letter of transmittal, up to 90,018,042 of its appreciation warrants (including appreciation warrants represented by American Depositary Warrants ("ADWs"), each ADW representing five appreciation warrants) at a single price in Mexican Pesos not greater than Ps8.10 per appreciation warrant (U.S.\$ equivalent of Ps40.50 per ADW) nor less than Ps5.10 per appreciation warrant (U.S.\$ equivalent of Ps25.50 per ADW), as specified by tendering holders, please find enclosed the Offer to Purchase.
+In connection with the offer by CEMEX, S.A. de C.V. ("CEMEX") to purchase for cash (the "Offer"), upon the terms and subject to the conditions set forth in the Revised Offer to Purchase, dated December 22, 2003 (the "Offer to Purchase"), and the related letter of transmittal, up to 90,018,042 of its appreciation warrants (including appreciation warrants represented by American Depositary Warrants ("ADWs"), each ADW representing five appreciation warrants) at a single price in Mexican Pesos not greater than Ps8.10 per appreciation warrant (U.S.\$ equivalent of Ps40.50 per ADW) nor less than Ps5.10 per appreciation warrant (U.S.\$ equivalent of Ps25.50 per ADW), as specified by tendering holders, please find enclosed the Offer to Purchase.
 Citibank, N.A. has been appointed as the U.S. tender agent by CEMEX.
-All appreciation warrants purchased in the offer will be purchased by CEMEX, and all ADWs purchased in the offer will be purchased by CEMEX, Inc., a wholly-owned U.S. subsidiary of CEMEX.
-The Offer to Purchase is being furnished to you as the beneficial owner of ADWs held by us for your account.
+All appreciation warrants purchased in the offer will be purchased by CEMEX, and all ADWs purchased in the offer will be purchased by CEMEX, and all ADWs purchased owner of ADWs held by us for your account.
 In addition, please find the attached Instructions for Tender of ADWs (the "Instruction Form"), which must be completed by you in order to direct the tender of your ADWs.
 CEMEX has made arrangements with Citibank, N.A., as U.S. tender agent for the ADWs, to make available the ability to tender ADWs upon the terms set forth in the Offer to Purchase and the related letter of transmittal.
-Your prompt attention is requested, as the Offer expires at 4:15 p.m., New York City time, which is 3:15 p.m., Mexico City time, on January [1], 2004 (the "ADW tender offer expiration date").
+Your prompt attention is requested, as the Offer expires at 4:15 p.m., New York City time, which is 3:15 p.m., Mexico City time, on January 22, 2004 (the "ADW tender offer expiration date").